 - a simple dress that doesn’t wrinkle (women)

-- pants and button down shirt (men)
+- pants or nice denim and button down shirt (men)

 - comfortable and attractive shoes

 - add 2 extra outfits per 5 days- in case of messy play.
 (5 days = 7 outfits)

 - don’t skimp on socks!
 I recommend two pair per day- kids can’t resist puddles